-Confirming the presence of a myopathy associated with any 1 of the above disorders
+Confirming the presence of a myopathy associated with any 1 of the disorders listed in Clinical Information

 May suggest a myopathic cause for acute renal failure

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test